jdalrymple/gitbeaker/README.md

 #### Bundle Imports

 It can be annoying to have to import all the API's pertaining to a specific resource.
-For example, the Projects resource is composed of many API's, Projects, Issues, Labels, MergeRequests, etc. For convience, there is a Bundle export for importing and instantiating all these related API's at once.
+For example, the Projects resource is composed of many API's, Projects, Issues, Labels, MergeRequests, etc. For convenience, there is a Bundle export for importing and instantiating all these related API's at once.

 ```javascript